kylemcdonald/FaceTracker/readme.md

 ## FAQ

-1. "I successfully compiled the code, but my app is crashing."
-Make sure that your model files are in the right location.
+1. **"I successfully compiled the code, so why is my app is crashing?"** Make sure that your model files are in the right location.
 If you see the error `Assertion failed: s.is_open()` when running your app, that means you forgot to put the model files in the right directory.
-2. "Is there an example of using FaceTracker on a mobile device?"
-There is no official example.
+2. **"Is there an example of using FaceTracker on a mobile device?"** There is no official example.
 But there is an example of using ofxFaceTracker on iOS [here](https://github.com/kylemcdonald/ofxFaceTracker-iOS) and a native Android example [here](https://github.com/ajdroid/facetrackerapp).
-3. "Why is the tracking is slow, and why is there high CPU usage?"
-The face detection step (finding the general location of the face) can be slow.
+3. **"Why is the tracking is slow, and why is there high CPU usage?"** The face detection step (finding the general location of the face) can be slow.
 If this is causing an issue, you might want to put the tracking in a separate thread.
 If the detection is very slow you might try using a face detector that is native to your platform, and initializing FaceTracker with that rectangle.

 Wrappers are available for: